 While sensory characteristics have been a hurdle for hemp seed adoption, ingredient manufacturer Applied Food Sciences has overcome this with their latest ingredient, PurHP-75™ organic hemp seed protein.
 By removing the outer shell of the hemp seed, which contains bitter tannins and green pigment, and only processing the white inner 'hemp heart,' PurHP-75™ delivers a neutral flavor, smooth texture, and white color that pairs perfectly with common bakery flavors like chocolate, almonds, and vanilla.

 PurHP-75™ boasts a high protein content of 75%, with a superior digestibility score (PDCAAS) and excellent mixing properties through its fine particle size and good dispersibility.
 Its good emulsifying capability and water-binding capacity make it a versatile ingredient for both soft-baked and hard-texture applications, while its oil-holding and binding capacities make it ideal for various product types.

 With PurHP-75™, food manufacturers can elevate their baked goods to the next level with the superior nutrition, flavor, and functionality of hemp seed protein.
 Don't miss out on this game-changing ingredient that is sure to impress both health-conscious consumers and foodies alike.

 About Applied Food Sciences

 For over 20 years, Applied Food Sciences has manufactured functional ingredients for the natural products industry.
-V-70™ hemp heart protein and V-ONE™ hemp heart oil are the latest examples of the company's innovative and on-trend products.
-If you are developing a plant-based food, more information can be found on the company website appliedfoods.com including a form you can fill out to request samples.
+PurHP-75™ is the latest example of the company's innovative and on-trend products.
+If you are developing a plant-based food, more information can be found on the company website, including a form you can fill out to request samples.